remysucre/remysucre.github.io/index.md

 advised by [Dan Suciu](https://homes.cs.washington.edu/~suciu/).
 I optimize modern data systems with advanced techniques from programming languages and databases.
 **I will start as an Assistant Professor at UCLA in 2024.**
+If you want to join my lab,
+ please read [this](projects.html) before contacting me.

 ___